Completion of Vodafone and Three merger in the UK - ExBulletin

 CK Hutchison Holdings Limited

-Effects of the merger on Vodafone Groups FY26 FY26 (previous year): 0.4 billion increase in the adjusted free cash flows EBITDAAL and -20 billion dilution.
-The topic for the coordination of customs is expected to be 6.0 billion in the net debt of VodafonThrees immediately after completion.
-1 billion debt).
+Effects of the merger of Vodafone Groups on FY26 finance (according to the previous year): 0.4 billion increase in the adjusted free cash flows EBITDAAL and -20 billion dilution.
+According to the customary closure adjustment, the net debt of Vodafonethees is expected to be 6 billion won immediately after completion (Vodafone UK donated 4.3 billion debts and three British donations).
 As a result, the net debt of Vodafone Groups will increase by 1.7 billion people (2 billion), and parents will contribute 800 million capital to Vodafonethree to support business operating capital requirements (480 million of Vodafone and 392 million in CKHGT).
 I agreed.
-The 600 million of the funds will contribute immediately after 220 million people, followed by the remaining 200 million people in the first quarter of 2026.
-On June 14, 2023, September 30, 2024 and December 9, 2024, there was no material change that affects all the problems included in the previous presentation related to this transaction.
+The 600 million of the funds will soon contribute to the remaining 200 million people in the first quarter of 2026.
+There was no material change that affects all the problems included in the previous announcement related to this transaction on June 14, 2023, September 30, 2024 and December 9, 2024.

 Vodafone is a European and African telecommunications company.
 We provide mobile and fixed services to more than 340 million customers in 15 countries, and have partnered relationships with more than 40 mobile networks and have one of the world's largest IoT platforms.
 The financial technology business in Africa provides services to customers who manage more transactions than other suppliers to nearly 88 million customers in seven countries.